 As someone who regularly submits work to juried photography exhibitions, who has been a juror herself, and who administers juried exhibitions on a regular basis, I’ve had a lot of time to think about the ups and downs, pros and cons, and ins and outs of juried exhibitions.
 I’d like to take this opportunity to share the PhotoPlace Gallery philosophy of juried exhibitions with you.

 We seek out jurors who have long experience in the field as photographers, educators, curators, and/or editors.
-Our jurors are encouraged to include work by as many different photographers as possible in the exhibition they are curating, although the selection process is left entirely to their discretion.
-Since our gallery can accommodate only 35–40 photos on the walls for an exhibit, and as the number of submissions to our exhibitions continues to rise, we have instituted the Online Gallery Annex to enable more photographers to share their work.
+Our jurors are encouraged to include work by as many different photographers as possible in the exhibition that are choosing, although the selection process is left entirely to their discretion.
+Since our gallery can only accommodate around forty photos on the walls for an exhibit, and as the number of submissions to our exhibitions continues to rise, we have recently instituted the On-Line Gallery to enable more photographers to share their work.
 We also publish illustrated catalogues of exhibitions, to give them a life beyond the limited period when they hang on the walls of the gallery.